JAndrassy/ArduinoOTA/README.md

 ## Troubleshooting

 To see the details of upload command in IDE, set verbose mode for upload in IDE Preferences. arduinoOTA tool version should be 1.2 or higher.

+### Compilation errors

+* undefined reference to `InternalStorage' - make sure you selected a board supported by the ArduinoOTA library
+* 'ArduinoOTA' was not declared in this scope - make sure a networking library is included before the ArduinoOTA.h include

 ### No OTA network port in IDE tools menu